 The Dietrich School strongly encourages all eligible graduate students to seek funding from federal agencies, private foundations, and other external sources.
 Even while you have guaranteed funding from the University, you should consider applying for competitive external fellowships which are a prestigious honor that will stay with you throughout your career.
 The proposal writing process will help clarify your thinking about your research and expose you to valuable feedback.
 Extra-mural fellowships will distinguish your CV when you enter job markets.
 Cultivating the skills and practice of grant writing will stand you in good stead for careers within and beyond the academy.

-For examples of recent national fellowship award winners among Dietrich School doctoral students, see here.
+For examples of recent national fellowship award winners among Dietrich School graduate students, see here.

 Identifying External Funding

 The University of Pittsburgh subscribes to Pivot, a comprehensive database of funding opportunities.
 Pivot is accessible to the campus community through the Office of Research website and the University Library System databases.
 If you have a university webpage, a profile may have been created on Pivot.
 If you do not have a profile, please contact Ryan Champagne at email@example.com to arrange having a profile created.
 To get started, visit this website.
 To learn how to make the most of the platform, see also this Youtube channel.

 Predefined PIVOT searches for graduate and postdoctoral funding: